GfSE/SAF-Specification/viewpoints/System-Requirement-Viewpoint.md

 ## Example
 ![System Requirement Definition Table](../diagrams/System-Requirement-Definition-Table.svg)
 ## Purpose
-The System Requirement Viewpoint specifies function(s), non-functional property(s), or constraint(s) of the system.
-System Requirement(s) are captured, the interrelationships between functional and non-functional requirement(s) on the same level of abstraction and the traceability to Stakeholder Requirement(s) are depicted.
+The System Requirement Viewpoint specifies functions, non-functional propertys, or constraints of the system.
+System Requirements are captured, the interrelationships between functional and non-functional requirements on the same level of abstraction and the traceability to Stakeholder Requirements are depicted.
 ## Applicability
-The System Requirement Viewpoint supports the "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§4.3] and contributes to the system requirements verification and traceability matrix (RVTM).
+The System Requirement Viewpoint supports the "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§4.3] and contributes to the System Requirements verification and traceability matrix (RVTM).
 ## Stakeholder
 * [Hardware Developer](../stakeholders.md#Hardware-Developer)
 * [IV&V Engineer](../stakeholders.md#IV&V-Engineer)